ericoporto/ags-manual-wiki/EditorView.md

 The image number AGS gives your image imported into the [Sprite Manager](EditorSprite).
 This selected frame has exactly this image number.

 _ID_
 Greyed out.
-Should be the frame number for the selected frame.
+Should be the frame number within the loop for the selected frame.

 _Sound_
 Play the sound set here every time the animation loop plays and reaches this frame.